Fascial Manipulation ‘Dr. Antonio Stecco’ Manual Therapy – Levels 1 & 2

 Fascial Manipulation® is effective in treating the most common conditions therapists are working on on a daily basis and is backed by substantial scientific research.
 A new article entitled “Fascial Manipulation® for chronic aspecific low back pain: a single-blinded randomized controlled trial” by Branchini et al. is now available and demonstrates the importance of the pathology of the fascia in low back pain and the effectiveness of Fascial Manipulation® in the reduction of symptoms.

-The Fascial Manipulation Program is an intensive hands-on series taught by Dr. Antonio Stecco, Dr. Warren Hammer & Dr. Stephen Oswald.
-It combines theoretical lectures, demonstrations, and practicals throughout each course day.
+The Fascial Manipulation Program is an intensive hands-on series covering The “Stecco Method” developed by Dr. Antonio Stecco.
+This course combines theoretical lectures, demonstrations, and practicals throughout each course day.